digitaltrails/vdu_controls/README.md

 ``vdu_controls`` is a virtual control panel for external Visual Display Units (VDUs, monitors, displays).
-It supports displays connected via DisplayPort, DVI, HDMI, or USB - but not built-in laptop panels (though laptop integration is possible via plugin scripting; see below).
+It supports displays connected via DisplayPort, DVI, HDMI, USB, and built-in laptop-panels (laptop-panel integration is provided by ``brightnessctrl`` for brightness only).

 A subset of controls is shown by default - these include brightness, contrast, and audio controls - with additional options available in the